brandur/rhttpserve/README.md

 # rhttpserve [![Build Status](https://travis-ci.org/brandur/rhttpserve.svg?branch=master)](https://travis-ci.org/brandur/rhttpserve)

-An HTTP server that can serve files out of an rclone remote.
-Includes a command line utility to generate time expiring signed URLs (in the style of S3) that will be verified by the server.
+A tiny HTTP server that can serve files out of any rclone remote.
+Includes a command line utility to generate time expiring Ed25519-based signed URLs (similar to a signed S3 URL) that will be verified by the server before it agrees to send a file.

-This has the effect of allowing files to be shared simply (and temporarily) without having to walk through web-based sharing prompts and the like.
+This has the effect of allowing files to be shared simply (and temporarily) without having to walk through provider-specific web-based sharing prompts and the like.

 ## Build